finspec/finspec-spec/documentation/schema_def_3.0.md

 A list of re-useable blocks (or components) used in the messages in the API specification.
 From FinSpec Schema v2.0, this is a keyed JSON fragment, with each block's key being a unique reference to that block for reference in other fieldsets.
 While we recommend using random keys here, your implementation may allow other keys such as slugged names.
 Each block (eg `block_1` in the example here) represents a [FieldSet](#fieldSetObject).

-**IMPORTANT** It is NOT assumed that these JSON keys are maintained across specification versions; for example if you choose to set the key equal to a slugged name then this key will "break" should you ever change the block name.
+**IMPORTANT** It is NOT assumed that these JSON keys are maintained across specification versions; for example, if you choose to set the key equal to a slugged name then this key will "break" should you ever change the block name.
 For this reason, the `historyKey` attribute is used to maintain a consistent identifier across specification versions.
-It is `historyKey` and not JSON key that should therefore be used in comparison logic.
+It is `historyKey` and not JSON key that should, therefore, be used in comparison logic.

 The Blocks object may **not** contain vendor extensions.